-- It is recommended a positive control (ideally $R_1r$ cells), a negative control (ideally rr cells) be tested in parallel with each batch of tests.
-Tests must be considered invalid if controls do not show expected results. - When typing red cells from a patient who is diagnosed with a disease that causes the red cells to become coated with antibody or other proteins (such as HDN, AIHA), it is important to test the patient's red cells using a reagent negative control.
-Tests must be considered invalid if red cells are agglutinated using a reagent negative control. - Test samples for category $D^{\text{VI}}$ determination by the Indirect Antiglobulin Test, Coombs Bio-Rad-ID and Coombs Ortho BioVue Techniques only. - Weak and variant D antigens are poorly detected by gel card, microtitre plate and slide techniques.
-It is recommended that weak and partial variants are tested using the tube test technique. - The antiglobulin tube technique can only be considered valid if all negative tests react positively with IgG sensitised red cells. - In the TEST PROCEDURE one volume is approximately 50 $\mu L$ when using the vial dropper provided with the 10 mL vial. - The use of the reagents and the interpretation of results must be carried out by properly trained and qualified personnel in accordance with the requirements of the country where the reagents are in use. - The user must determine the suitability of the reagents for use in other techniques.
+- It is recommended a positive control (ideally R_1r cells), a negative control (ideally rr cells) and a reagent negative control (e.g. DIALAB Anti-D Negative Control) be tested in parallel with each batch of tests.
+Tests must be considered invalid if controls do not show expected results. - When typing red cells from a patient who is diagnosed with a disease that causes the red cells to become coated with antibody or other proteins (such as HDN, AIHA), it is important to test the patient's red cells using DIALAB's Anti-D Negative Control.
+Tests must be considered invalid if red cells are agglutinated using DIALAB's Anti-D Negative Control. - Test samples for category D^{VI} determination by the Indirect Antiglobulin Test, Coombs Bio-Rad-ID and Coombs Ortho BioVue Techniques only. - Weak and variant D antigens are poorly detected by gel card, microtitre plate and slide techniques.
+It is recommended that weak and partial variants are tested using the tube test technique. - The antiglobulin tube technique can only be considered valid if all negative tests react positively with IgG sensitised red cells. - In the chapter TEST PROCEDURE one volume is approximately 50 μL when using the vial dropper provided with the 10 mL vial. - The use of the reagents and the interpretation of results must be carried out by properly trained and qualified personnel in accordance with the requirements of the country where the reagents are in use. - The user must determine the suitability of the reagents for use in other techniques.